|

 --ignore-refs=<regex>

-Ignore refs for branches or tags matching the Perl
+Ignore refs for branches or tags matching the Perl regular

-regular expression.
-A "negative look-ahead assertion"
+expression.
+A "negative look-ahead assertion" like

 ^refs/remotes/origin/(?!tags/wanted-tag|wanted-branch).*$